 The new vector of value-addition in this modular economic model will be a layer of services (on top) and infrastructure (below) to support specialists which represent (effectively) the concentrated nodes of informational/experiential density.
 The premium will continue to be paid to the creative destructors of our generation, the thought-leaders who re-orient our understanding of fundamental problems into simpler, more resonant concepts through the connection of otherwise disparate ideas.
 Simplicity = beauty.

 Benefits will remain to be derived from scalably integrated efforts, but with open-source software and collaborative productivity — there is a tidal wave which represents a greater appreciation for contribution to the public commons.
 Abstractly speaking, the distinct barrier between aggregated entities and individuals will continue to blur, as each will take on characteristics of the other; value that one might capture is a function of what one will create, rather than protect.
-Much like GitHub, entrepreneurs should strive (through software) to unlock the benefits for everyone from (traditional) larger organizations, which will gradually cease to exist.@9 months ago
+Much like GitHub, entrepreneurs should strive (through software) to unlock the benefits for everyone from (traditional) larger organizations, which will gradually cease to exist.@1 year ago